 Don’t plant Mentha in the ground unless you have a few acres you want quickly covered in this herb, and don’t plant it at all if you’re allergic to it.
 At 81, my dad is still an avid gardener, but I don’t believe there’s any mint anywhere on his property!

 Have you ever grown this herb?
 Did it take over your whole yard, or did you put it in a container?
-Tell us your minty tales below, and if you’d like to learn about another easy-to-grow herb, check out this article about basil.
+Tell us your minty tales below, and if you’d like to learn about other easy-to-grow herbs, check out these guides:

 Don’t forget to Pin It!

 Photos by Gretchen Heber © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Product photos via Bonnie Plants, seedsupplier, Colonial Creek Farm Nursery, The Garden Path, Dr. Earth, Safer Brand.
 Uncredited photos: Shutterstock.